 - Stool color relates more to what is eaten than to any disease.

-- In children with diarrhea, the GI passage time is very rapid.
-Stools often come out the same color as the Kool-Aid or Jell-O water that went in.
+- In children with diarrhea, the gastrointestinal (GI) passage time is very rapid.
+Stools often come out the same color as the red fluid that went in.
+Examples are Kool-Aid or Jell-O.

 - The only colors we worry about are red, black (not dark green) and white.